 I have an annual day use permit to California State Parks.
 I live three miles from Torrey Pines, so I go three times per week.
 I take my cameras with me.
 The hiking trails provide outstanding ocean views.
 There are lots of birds to photograph.
 At low tide you can walk from Del Mar State Beach through Torrey Pines State Beach past Black's Beach, and all the way to Scripps Pier at La Jolla Shores.
 You can also go up the trail to the ranger station at the big rock between Torrey Pines State Beach and Beach.
 You climb 350 feet upwards and about one-half mile.
 The views are outstanding.
 You can see Dana Point to the north and La Jolla with Scripps Pier to the south.
 Paragliders and birds fly overhead.

-Best things to do in San Diego
+Best things to do in San Diego and nearby

 SeaWorld San Diego